Illumination The Conception Of API Testing And Proper Way To Use It

 • Prioritizing API function calls can make testing easier.

-• Automate the creation of documentation using a high level of documentation that is simple to understand.
+• Automate the creation of documentation by using a high level of documentation that is simple to understand.

 • If possible, keep each test case separate and self-contained.